header

 Attractions: Various wildlife species and the colorful Samburu people

-Highlights of Samburu National Reserve
+Samburu National Reserve Highlights

 There are various activities that visitors can engage in while residing at the reserve.
 These activities include: game drives, bird watching, sundowners, bush breakfast, nature walks, river rafting (depending on the river water level) and the Samburu cultural experience